Klortho/config-one-project/roadmap.md

 * See how close we can get to making config-one and tree-chart apps 100% configuration and 0% "hard-coded".

-* Implement an "instantiator"
-    * This is a standardization of the mechanism for including and overriding another class.
-In effect, it lets you create an instance of an object, with options overrides.
-    * Can also be used for copy/grafting other sections of a config tree -- something which I've already found I do a lot.
-    * The first bits of code to use with this is the config-one source specifiers, used to bootstrap the config-one options.

-    * This will make it more palatable to treat all "function" types as atomic by default.
-Options for those can be specified on the side.

 * Relative views.
   It should be possible to pass a "relative view" into a *recipe*.